 Swamps are beautiful places which contain shallow waters either constantly or only temporarily, due of flooding.
 Many species of animals and plants live there.
 Besides that, they’re temporary homes for diverse species of migratory birds.
 The Lucre-Huacarpay swamp, for example, is a part-time home to birds that travel from Canada to Argentina.
 What a trip!

-If swamps disappeared, it would be a true environmental catastrophe affecting all of us since they’re fundamental places that guarantee ecological equilibrium on our planet.
+If swamps disappeared, it would affect all of us since they’re fundamental places that guarantee ecological equilibrium on our planet.
 Despite this, these bodies of water are under constant threat because of the thoughtlessness of human beings.

-In 1971 in Iran, an international convention took place which sought to protect the most important bodies of water in the whole world, which were called Ramsar sites.
+In 1971 in Iran, an international convention took place which sought to protect the most important bodies of water in the whole world, calling them as Ramsar sites.
 In Peru, there are only 13 Ramsar sites, and the Lucre-Huacarpay swamp is the only one in the Cusco region.

 Under the direction of the Environmental Sub-management of the Lucre Municipality, trash pick-up was done in 4 zones: Lucre River, Anchibamba, the swamp, itself, and the Huáscar sector.
 This was also done in some parts of the archeological site of Pikillaqta, which adjoins this natural wonder.